Anthony-Nolan/Atlas/README_ManualTesting.md

 Note: at present, the framework is hard-coded to only run five locus (A,B,C,DQB1,DRB1) search requests.

 #### Small g groups
-- Atlas does _not_ officially support patients or donors typed with small g groups within end-to-end search.
+- Atlas does not _officially_ support patients or donors typed with small g groups within end-to-end search.
-  - However, to allow the calculation of matching PDPs for verification, small g support has been added to matching and donor import only.
+  - However, to allow the calculation of matching PDPs for verification, minimal small g support has been added to various components.
 - If the source HF set is encoded to small g typing resolution, then the masking proportions of the Test Harness should be manipulated in such a way to ensure no small g groups remain in the masked patient and donor typings.
 - The verification framework automatically sends the simulated patient and donor genotypes to Atlas search as matching-only requests, i.e., search requests with scoring and MPA disabled.
+- As MPA is not run on such genotypes, the "positive control" query included in `\MiscTestingAndDebuggingResources\ManualTesting\MatchPredictionVerification\VerificationResultsSQLQueries.sql` will not work.

 #### Send Search Requests
 - The last part of verification data generation involves sending search requests to the test environment